Atmosphere-NX/Atmosphere/docs/features/dns_mitm.md

 + `*` is treated as a wildcard character, matching any collection of 0 or more characters wherever it occurs in a hostname.
 + `%` is treated as a stand-in for the value of `nsd!environment_identifier`.
 This is always `lp1`, on production devices.

+If multiple entries in a host file match a domain, the last-defined match is used.

 Please note that homebrew may trigger a hosts file re-parse by sending the extension IPC command 65000 ("AtmosphereReloadHostsFile") to a connected `sfdnsres` session.

 ### Hosts file selection